 Overall, the new KC calculation is more accurate than it has ever been before.
 So, if you check what the new KC score is for any keywords compared to the old score; what you see now is the accurate number.

-I would also like to re-iterate that the scale of competitiveness that I’ve always given is still the same:
+I would also like to re-iterate that the scale of how to tell if a keyword is competitive that I’ve always given is still the same:

 - 0 to 10 – No competition